Glastonbury 2022: full list of festival headliners including Billie Eilish

 It’s been a long two years, but Glastonbury, the biggest festival in the music calendar is back, bigger than ever.

-Over 200,000 fans are expected to attend the iconic event, which takes place at Worthy’s Farm in Somerset.
+Over 200,000 fans have pitched their tents for the iconic event, which takes place at Worthy’s Farm in Somerset.

 Some of the biggest names in music are expected to make an appearance with Sir Paul McCartney and Billie Eilish named as headliners, but who else is taking the top spot?